How to find a gardener who’s perfect for your garden

 Andrew Palmer, Lawn Ranger Ground Maintenance, charges £22/3 per hour plus refuse removal charges.
 ‘One-off jobs like hedge cutting are budgeted separately.
 I’ve invested thousands in tools, plus running costs of my company and wages.
 The days of £12/15 an hour are long gone, I leave that to one-man bands or the recently retired.’
 Admittedly, Andrew is based in South East England, which – along with the big cities – will be the most expensive part of the UK to employ a gardener.

-If you just want a regular job done, like mowing the lawn, then the gardener will probably charge you on a fixed basis rather than by the hour.
+If you just want a regular job done, like mowing the lawn, then you can usually find a gardener who will charge you on a fixed basis rather than by the hour.